eonadler/eonadler.github.io/research.markdown

 * Do completely dark (galaxy-free) halos exist?

-* What are the unique astrophysical signatures of dark matter physics?
+* What are the unique astrophysical signatures of dark matter microphysics?

-* Can we combine small-scale structure probes to detect physics beyond CDM?
+* How can we combine small-scale probes to detect a deviation from CDM?

 ## Near-field Cosmology

+How can observations of the local universe inform cosmology?
+Our galaxy and its surroundings grew out of primordial density fluctuations, which probe early-universe physics including inflation.
+Reconstructing the properties of these linear initial conditions is extremely challenging because they are highly processed by nonlinear structure formation.
+For the first time, it is becoming possible to address this bottleneck by combining empirical, semi-analytic, and simulation-based models.

+My work in this area addresses the following key questions:

+* Are there features in the small-scale linear power spectrum?

+* How can we efficiently model structure in the local universe?

+* What early-universe dynamics can near-field cosmology test?

-# Techniques
+## Techniques

-## Cosmological Simulations of Small-scale Structure
+### Cosmological Simulations of Small-scale Structure

-### COZMIC
+#### COZMIC

 <p style="margin-bottom: 35px">
 I am leading COZMIC: COsmological ZooM-in simulations with Initial Conditions beyond CDM.
-COZMIC includes hundreds of simulations with initial conditions for warm, ultra-light, and interacting dark matter; many of these simulations include late-time dark matter self-interactions.
+COZMIC includes hundreds of simulations with initial conditions for warm, ultra-light, and interacting dark matter; many of these simulations include dark matter self-interactions.
 COZMIC is the largest collection of beyond-CDM zoom-in simulations to date, and provides accurate predictions for the impact of dark matter physics on small-scale structure.
 </p>

 ![cozmic]({{eonadler.github.io}}/assets/img/cozmic_viz.jpeg){:width="75%"}
-<p style="line-height: 1.0; margin-top: -15px; margin-bottom: -20px"><sub>
+<p align="center" style="line-height: 1.0; margin-top: -15px; margin-bottom: -20px"><sub>
 COZMIC simulations with initial conditions for warm dark matter (first row), ultra-light "fuzzy" dark matter (second row), and dark matter--proton scattering models (bottom rows).
 Adapted from E. O. Nadler et al., in preparation.
 </sub></p>

-### Milky Way-est
+#### Milky Way-est

 <p style="margin-bottom: 35px">
 I co-developed <a href="https://arxiv.org/abs/2404.08043">Milky Way-est</a>, the first cosmological dark matter-only zoom-in simulation suite of 20 systems that specifically resemble the <a href="https://en.wikipedia.org/wiki/Milky_Way">Milky Way</a>.
 Milky Way-est provides a realistic template for modeling our galaxy's dark matter structure and substructure in CDM, including its satellite galaxy and stellar stream population.
 See <a href="https://web.stanford.edu/group/gfc/gfcsims/build/html/mwest_overview.html">here</a> for details and data access.